Looking to find out what is WordPress management and why do you need it?

 WordPress management is a time consuming job.

-You can go with the DIY option, which will require time or outsource to professionals, which will help you to work on your business.
+You can go with the DIY option, which will require time or you can outsource to professionals, which will help you to work on your business.

 And luckily with WordPress, there is no shortage of great WordPress management companies.